 Without further adieu.. here is my weekly cleaning ritual: (listed it order from my most favorite to least!)

 - First of all, my life is soooo much better after the invention of the light-weight wireless vacuums.
 I am obsessed with mine because I can vacuum constantly without feeling like I’m lifting weights.
-My Dyson fits into tight spots easily and I can empty the canister after each time I have used it.
+My Dyson fits into tight spots easily and I to clean it I just empty the canister each time after I have used it.
 No bag required!
 Click here to shop mine.
 It lasts around 20 minutes per charge.

-- I vacuum 2-3 times per week because I find that it really does keep the house looking nice at all times.
-Plus, I find it so much easier with my lighter weight vac.
-I simply whip it out and 20 minutes later my downstairs is done.
-Love that!
-Even if it’s just a 5 minute quick vacuum in high-traffic areas.. you will feel so much better and your home will look beautiful.
+- I vacuum 2-3 times a week.
+This keeps the house always looking amazing and even if it’s just a 5 minute quick vacuum in high-traffic areas.. you will feel so much better and your home will look beautiful.

 - I vacuum my sofas every time I vacuum.
 Don’t die..
 I actually put the entire vacuum on the sofa and vacuum it.
-I think a lot of us do this because it’s easier than using that hand held piece ;).
-(This is why I also love slipcovers!)
+I think a lot of us do this because it’s easier than using that hand held piece.

 - I always vacuum under everything I can reach.
 I also move furniture out of the way.
 Vacuuming window sills & blinds is also important… 1x per week if I remember!
 This is an important step to follow because it definitely eliminates a lot of dust & dander (especially with pets).

 Time: 30 mins (I have a smaller home now, so it doesn’t take very long.
 In my last home it took me a little longer but I like to try and get everything done as quickly as possible)